Galaloo/webdriverio-appium-app-cicd/README.md

 **Note**: For other test frameworks supported by App-Automate refer our [Developer documentation](https://www.browserstack.com/docs/)

 ## Running your tests

 - To run parallel tests, run `npm run test`
 - To run local test, run `npm run local`

 Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)

 ## Getting Help

 If you are running into any issues or have any queries, please check [Browserstack Support page](https://www.browserstack.com/support/app-automate) or [get in touch with us](https://www.browserstack.com/contact?ref=help).

+## Added CirclCI support.